 Seattle, Washington — July 18, 2018 — Apple Pugetsound Program Library Exchange (A.P.P.L.E.) and Roger Wagner are proud to announce the immediate availability of the book The Apple’s Apprentice.

 In a world of computer magazines where the target audience leans toward the adult side of life, comes The Apple’s Apprentice – the first computer magazine produced for beginners and kids of all ages, from 8 to 80.
 Put your feet up on a chair, relax, and learn about Apple II computers in an informative, fun way.
-All three issues have been lovingly restored, so that you can enjoy the amazement and wonder of computing in 1984.
+All three issues have been lovingly restored by Brian Wiser, so that you can enjoy the amazement and wonder of computing in 1984.

 The Apple’s Apprentice is available through the A.P.P.L.E. bookstore with production and fulfillment by Lulu.com.
 The Premium Paperback is printed on thicker glossy paper.